CraftyCurtis05/te-capstone-coffee-shop-locator/README.md

 # Coffee Shop Locator Web Application

 Welcome to the Coffee Shop Locator Web Application!
 This app helps users find the closest coffee shops near their location using the **Yelp Fusion API** and provides a user-friendly interface built with **Vue.js**.
+Provides user authentication and authorization by utilizing **Spring Boot** backend and **PostgreSQL** database for data management.

 ---

 ## Introduction

-This project was developed as part of a collaborative group effort to create a web application that allows users to log in, search for coffee shops based on their location, and view essential details like the name, address, and rating of nearby coffee shops.
+This project was developed as part of a collaborative group effort to create a web application that allows users to register, log in, search for coffee shops based on their location, and view essential details like the name, address, and rating of nearby coffee shops.
 By utilizing the Yelp Fusion API, the application fetches a list of the closest 20 coffee shops, making it easy for users to discover new spots.

 ---